10up/classifai/README.md

 - Image tagging uses Azure's [Describe Image](https://westus.dev.cognitive.microsoft.com/docs/services/5adf991815e1060e6355ad44/operations/56f91f2e778daf14a499e1fe)

 ### 4. Save Image or PDF file or run WP CLI command to batch classify your content

+## Set Up Comment Moderation (via OpenAI Moderation)

+### 1. Sign up for OpenAI

+* [Sign up for an OpenAI account](https://platform.openai.com/signup) or sign into your existing one.
+* If creating a new account, complete the verification process (requires confirming your email and phone number).
+* Log into your account and go to the [API key page](https://platform.openai.com/account/api-keys).
+* Click `Create new secret key` and copy the key that is shown.

+### 2. Configure OpenAI API Keys under Tools > ClassifAI > Language Processing > OpenAI Moderation

+* Enter your API Key copied from the above step into the `API Key` field.

+### 3. Enable Comment Moderation

+- Select the "Enable" checkbox in above screen.

 ## Set Up Image Processing (via OpenAI)